sharadcodes/bootblog2/README.md

 # Bootblog 2

 >This is the version 2.0  of old jekyll theme that I made.
->Theme powered by bootstrap, has search and is has dark theming.
+>Theme powered by bootstrap, has search and has dark theming.

 **Don't forget to give a :star:**